Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB275', 'JSON in Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB275.aspx">KB275</a> JSON in Rapise

-This topic describes how to read and write JSON data in Rapise
+This topic describes how to read and write JSON data in Rapise.

 ### <a onclick="return RegisterKbClick('KB274', 'Using Rapise Mobile with a Cloud Device Farm')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB274.aspx">KB274</a> Using Rapise Mobile with a Cloud Device Farm